OPaquay/ghdc--comparateur-risques/README.md

 ## Deploy and use

 1. Copy 'dist' folder on a web server
-2. Open index.html in a web browser
+2. Open a web browser and navigate to your dist folder